sveltejs/svelte-eslint-parser/README.md

           /* It may be changed or removed in minor versions without notice. */
           // If true, it will analyze Runes.
           // By default, it will try to read `compilerOptions.runes` from `svelte.config.js`.
-          // However, note that if it cannot be resolved due to static analysis, it will behave as false.
+          // However, note that if `parserOptions.svelteConfig` is not specified and the file cannot be parsed by static analysis, it will behave as `false`.
           runes: false,
           /* -- Experimental Svelte Features -- */
           /* It may be changed or removed in minor versions without notice. */